Draft-Zero-Podcast/dz-transcripts/transcripts_md/DZ-53_transcript.md

 pick films that were less narrative based because we wanted to see how,
-conflicts or antagonistic forces worked within you know less narrative based film see if we could learn anything to then take back to our own writing and it was only after watching F for Fake and Sans Soleil,
+conflicts or antagonistic forces worked within you know less narrative based films see if we could learn anything to then take back to our own writing and it was only after watching F For Fake and Sans Soleil,
-that i think you and i both got the firm idea that if you take out all sources of narrative conflict,
+that I think you and I both got the firm idea that if you take out all sources of narrative conflict,
 then you don't necessarily have narrative on a grand scale,
-what is left to keep you engaged and it was clearly then as you said developing a relationship between the film and the audience now oceans eight is clearly not in the same leagues of doing this,
+what is left to keep you engaged and it was clearly then as you said developing a relationship between the film and the audience now Ocean's Eight is clearly not in the same leagues of doing this,
-in terms of Sans Soleil and f for fake but.
+in terms of Sans Soleil and F For Fake but.

-\[22:19\] I think it made some really interesting decisions from a narrative structure point of view and from a character point of view that unusual and i think they fit this mold because they,
+\[22:19\] I think it made some really interesting decisions from a narrative structure point of view and from a character point of view that unusual and I think they fit this mold because they,
-let the audience the enjoyment from the film.
+let the audience- - the enjoyment from the film.
 What compels you to keep watching the film is the audiences relationship with the film less than with,
-what's gonna happen next which might be plot driven or what's going to happen to those characters you know out of concern or where they're going to end up is that fair.
+what's going to happen next which might be plot driven or what's going to happen to those characters you know out of concern or where they're going to end up is that fair?

 **Stu Willis:**
-\[22:55\] Yes i mean i think on one level,
+\[22:55\] Yes I mean I think on one level,
-jamari implies relationship part of you know thwarting expectations of john ra is the film itself understanding how you,
+genre implies relationship part of you know thwarting expectations of genre is the film itself understanding how you,
-process its structure you know or getting into it and i think ocean's eight being heist film is absolutely about that there is a hole there's a long history of heist films and,
+process its structure you know or getting into it and I think Ocean's Eight being heist film is absolutely about that there is a whole- - there's a long history of heist films and,
-what ways they doing don't thwart our expectations of the genre which is kind of like on a macro level so before we go into it,
+what ways they do and don't thwart our expectations of the genre which is kind of like on a macro level so before we go into it,
-too far we should probably summarize what oceans ideas,
+too far we should probably summarize what Ocean's Eight is,
-ocean's eight is kind of a spiritual sequel to obviously the ocean's not obviously may or may not be obvious is a spiritual siegel sequel to the ocean's film but it's a all,
+Ocean's Eight is kind of a spiritual sequel to obviously the Ocean's not obviously may or may not be obvious is a spiritual sequel to the Ocean's film but it's a all,
-all female ensemble cast and it follows debbie ocean who's the younger sister off the apparently late danny ocean who's the george coining carriage in other films and her former partner in crime wu and their plan is to steal,
+all female ensemble cast and it follows Debbie Ocean who's the younger sister off the apparently late Danny Ocean who's the George Clooney character in the other films and her former partner in crime Lou and their plan is to steal,
-some jewelry from the mit dollar,
+some jewelry from the Met Gala,
-that it ends in that's kind of more or less the goal with stated very early on this is going to be his great crime,
+that's it and that's kind of more or less their goal is stated very early on this is going to be a heist crime,
-and they're gonna be putting together a crack team and eighteen,
+and they're going to be putting together a crack team an A team,
-off people to go and steal this diamond that's the goal that were told at the beginning and there's not much into personal conflict between any of the characters.
+of people to go and steal this diamond that's the goal that we're told at the beginning and there's not much into personal conflict between any of the characters.

-\[24:25\] They kind of all get on the phone and in terms of the villain and so they're but.
+\[24:25\] They kind of all get on the onl- - and in terms of the villain and so they're but.
-But what we're missing is like unlike the oceans film, and you recently watched re ratched ocean's, eleven there's, no big kind of quite in court and tigris there's, no villain, because there's no casino, the closest is thie them.
+but what we're missing is like unlike the Oceans filming, and you recently watched re-watched Ocean's, Eleven there's, no big kind of quote unquote antagonist because there's, no villain, because there's no casino, the closest is the- - them.
-Still, they have to steal the necklace from daphne who's, played by what's, the name and hathaway.
+still, they have to steal the necklace from Daphne who's, played by what's, her name?
+Anne Hathaway.
 And there is and he's, not even really a villain.
-But he is a personal villain for debbie, which is her ex, corde becker, an art dealer who will win out, learn very quickly.
-Read it her out to the police when he was discovered for art fraud, he basically framed her as doing all the fraud on his behalf.
+But he is a personal villain for Debbie, which is her ex, Claude Becker, an art dealer who , learn very quickly ratted her out to the police when he was discovered for art fraud, he basically framed her as doing all the fraud on his behalf.

 **Chas Fisher:**
-\[25:10\] I think what?
-Like you said there's a clear golf right?
+\[25:10\] I think what- - like you said there's a clear gulf right?
 It is a clear plot.
-And yeah, and the heist sequence is very densely micro plotted.
+and yeah, and the heist sequence is very densely micro plotted.

 **Stu Willis:**
-\[25:16\] Quick call that were told about.
+\[25:16\] Quick gulf that we are told about.

 **Chas Fisher:**
-\[25:25\] But i think the big difference between, as he said, i just re watch stations at eleven.
-And i was wanting to find out how similar or different was this two oceans eleven in ocean's eleven.
+\[25:25\] But i think the big difference between, as you said, I just re-watched Ocean's Eleven.
+And I was wanting to find out how similar or different was this to Ocean's Eleven in Ocean's eleven.

 \[25:40\] I think.
-I think there's actually less of ah, villain than there is in oceans eight, because andy gus here is only actually really introduced,
+I think there's actually less of ah, villain than there is in Oceans Eight, because Andy Garcia is only actually really introduced,
 halfway through the film, and he doesn't do anything particularly villainous.
 We hear he does villainous things, but we don't see it.
-The main kind of the reason he's in antagonised is because julie roberts, his character danny's, ex wife tess wants to be with him.
+The main kind of the reason he's an antagonist is because Julie Roberts, his character Danny's, ex-wife Tess wants to be with him.
 Right?
-So is not to me is less of a personal villain.
+So he is not- - to me he is less of a personal villain
-Then i kind of remember his name.
-But this art dealer who threw debbie in jail, you know, claude.
+than I can't remember his name.
+But this art dealer who threw Debbie in jail, you know, Claude.
-So cook, you know, the very first thing that that debbie does almost when she comes out of jail is to go and, you know, cut buttons off his shirt and threatened him with a shiv.
+So Claude, you know, the very first thing that that Debbie does almost when she comes out of jail is to go and, you know, cut buttons off his shirt and threaten him with a shiv.

-\[27:09\] And then, as he said throughout the film, we find out what what he did to her.
+\[27:09\] And then, as you said throughout the film, we find out what what he did to her.

 \[27:35\] And a lot of the plot is about her setting him up for the fall for their crime.

 **Stu Willis:**
-\[27:41\] Well, that's.
-What emerges, i think ultimately, all these films are experienced literally by the audience.
+\[27:41\] Well, that's what emerges, i think ultimately, all these films are experienced linearilly by the audience.
 Our relationship with the film will change at the end, but the revelation of information is very important.
 We've talked about that a lot and it's specifically and very important